 Alvor is one of the oldest and most beautiful towns in Algarve and is another place you won’t want to miss in this region!

-Associated with the fishing activity for centuries, Alvor didn’t stay behind in time and, nowadays, most of its economy is dependent of the tourism industry, with souvenir shops and boat tour companies, among others.
+Associated with the fishing activity for centuries, Alvor didn’t stay behind in time and, nowadays, most of its economy is dependent of the tourism industry.

 In this town, you can admire some places like the Misericórdia Church, the town market (mercado municipal) and Ria de Alvor river mouth, a place where you’ll find beautiful birds from different species.